 I’ve done a few freezing cold weather sailing trips around the Saronic Gulf, and Aegina – with its excellent fish market and cozy back-street bars – is a must.
 Octopus, kalamari, tiny crabs, shellfish and barbounia are regular fare.

 Stray animals are a continuing issue (and tragedy) on Aegina, but the situation is improving.
 Holidaymakers used to simply abandon their pets when they went back to Athens after their summer holidays, and pet owners on the island did not do very much to curb unwanted breeding.
 I’ll spare you the horror stories about what happened to unwanted litters.
-The Charity of Animal Protection has a continuous sterilization program for the strays.
+The Charity of Animal Protection has a sterilization program.
 Please give Vivi Iakovidis a call on 22970 23257 if you’re in the area and feel like giving a donation to this worthy cause.

 - In Greek mythology, Aegina was the daughter of the river god Asopus and the nymph Metope.
 When Zeus abducted Aegina, he took her to an island close to Attica, which later took her name.
 The 5th Century Doric temple of Aphaia is the island’s major tourist attraction.

 - Aegina is about one hour by ferry from Pireaus.
-Tickets are about 15 euros.
+Tickets are from 14 euros return.